Lower fuel and operation costs

 The EnPak diesel engine does not require diesel exhaust fluid and has no diesel particulate filter to clean or replace, further simplifying maintenance for Butler.

-Reducing truck engine idle time by relying on the system for jobsite functions also helps extend the life of the truck drivetrain, so Butler expects to use fleet trucks longer.
+Reducing truck engine idle time by relying on the system for jobsite functions also helps extend the life of the truck drivetrain.
+This allows Butler to use fleet trucks longer.
 Using the unit along with a smaller suitcase welder saves Butler about 150 pounds of truck payload, compared to carrying a hydraulic air compressor and an auxiliary welder.

 Impact on noise and emissions

 In addition to the fuel, maintenance and asset life-cycle savings, the machine improves the working environment for Butler employees.
-Turning the service truck off instead of running it in idle reduces truck emissions and noise, resulting in a more comfortable jobsite.
+Turning the service truck off instead of running it in idle reduces truck emissions and noise.
+This results in a more comfortable jobsite.